Dunstan: Final years (978–88)

 In March 978, King Edward was assassinated at Corfe Castle, possibly at the instigation of his stepmother, and Æthelred the Unready became king.
-His coronation on Low Sunday 31 March 978, was the last state event in which Dunstan took part.
+The coronation took place on Low Sunday 31 March 978.
 According to William of Malmsesbury, writing over a century later, when the young king took the usual oath to govern well, Dunstan addressed him in solemn warning.
 He criticised the violent act whereby he became king and prophesied the misfortunes that were shortly to fall on the kingdom, but Dunstan's influence at court was ended.
 Dunstan retired to Canterbury, to teach at the cathedral school.

 Only three more public acts are known.
 In 980, Dunstan joined Ælfhere of Mercia in the solemn translation of the relics of King Edward, soon to be regarded as a saint, from their grave at Wareham to a shrine at Shaftesbury Abbey.
-In 984, in obedience to a vision of St Andrew, he persuaded King Æthelred to appoint Ælfheah as Bishop of Winchester in succession to Æthelwold.
+In 984, he persuaded King Æthelred to appoint Ælfheah as Bishop of Winchester in succession to Æthelwold.
 In 986, Dunstan induced the king, by a donation of 100 pounds of silver, to stop his persecution of the See of Rochester.

 Dunstan's retirement at Canterbury consisted of long hours, both day and night, spent in private prayer, as well as his regular attendance at Mass and the daily office.
-He visited the shrines of St Augustine and St Æthelberht, and there are reports of a vision of angels who sang to him heavenly canticles.
+He visited the shrines of St Augustine and St Æthelberht.
 He worked to improve the spiritual and temporal well-being of his people, to build and restore churches, to establish schools, to judge suits, to defend widows and orphans, to promote peace, and to enforce respect for purity.
 He practised his crafts, made bells and organs and corrected the books in the cathedral library.
 He encouraged and protected European scholars who came to England, and was active as a teacher of boys in the cathedral school.
-On the vigil of Ascension Day 988, it is recorded that a vision of angels warned he would die in three days.
-On the feast day itself, Dunstan said Mass and preached three times to the people: at the Gospel, at the benediction, and after the Agnus Dei.
+On Ascension Day 988, Dunstan said Mass and preached three times to the people: at the Gospel, at the benediction, and after the Agnus Dei.
 In this last address, he announced his impending death and wished his congregation well.
 That afternoon he chose the spot for his tomb, then went to his bed.
 His strength failed rapidly, and on Saturday morning, 19 May, he caused the clergy to assemble.
 Mass was celebrated in his presence, then he received Extreme Unction and the Viaticum, and died.
 Dunstan's final words are reported to have been, "He hath made a remembrance of his wonderful works, being a merciful and gracious Lord: He hath given food to them that fear Him."